Commercial Gyms Becoming Obsolete

 To narrow down your options you’ll need figure out a budget for how much you’re willing to spend.

-Most basic home gyms can be assembled for around $1,000, but this can be considerably less if you have limited space or mainly perform body weight exercises for training.
-If you have a larger budget and available space you can opt for more machines, cardio, and multi gym equipment.
+Basic home gyms can be assembled for about $1,000, or less if you have limited space or use mostly bodyweight exercises.
+A larger budget and space allow for more machines, cardio, and multi-gym equipment.

 Essential Workspace Items

-The essential equipment for a weight training workspace is a bench, a barbell, weight plates, free/adjustable dumbbells, and a squat rack.
-The area of your workspace will determine the amount and the variety of compactible equipment you’ll be able to store.
+The essential equipment for a weight-training workspace includes a bench, a barbell, weight plates, free/adjustable dumbbells, and a squat rack.
+The area of your workspace will determine how much and what types of compatible equipment you can store.

-Floor tiling for your home gym is also important, as this will protect your floor and equipment from damage when dropping weights.
-The best types are rubber tiling like horse stall mats or rubber sheet rolls that can be laid fairly easy by yourself.
+Floor tiling for your home gym is also important, as it protects your floor and equipment from damage when dropping weights.
+The best types are rubber tiling, such as horse stall mats or rubber sheet rolls, which you can lay yourself with relative ease.

 Lastly, is the options that can accessorize your workspace to make it comfortable and welcoming as possible.
 This equipment is not necessary but will make your workout experience as similar to the commercial gym that you’ve become accustomed to for all these years.

-Mirrors should be a part of your exercise area to monitor form and progress, as well to make your workout area appear larger if you’re exercising in a small room.
-Bluetooth speakers connected to screens such as a SmartTV or a tablet device can add visual and audio motivation with surround sound music in your gym.
+Mirrors should be part of your exercise area to monitor form and progress, and to make your workout area appear larger if you’re exercising in a small room.
+Bluetooth speakers connected to screens, such as a SmartTV or a tablet, can add visual and audio motivation with surround-sound music in your gym.

-Decor placed on the walls of the workout space can also be motivating visually while you exercise.
+Decor on the walls of the workout space can also be visually motivating while you exercise.
 These can be old sports medals, jerseys, and inspirational posters.
 Try to keep your gym tidy with peg walls or notch shelves to store your free equipment and gym roll-up mats.

 The Wrap Up

-Designing a workout space for your home can be simple if you know the training that’s necessary for you and the resources available to you.
-A gym can be designed in almost any living space with a various budgets providing you plan everything beforehand.
-The investment in a home gym can be both an accessory for your current training or a personal retreat of exercising privacy.
+Designing a workout space for your home can be simple if you know the training you need and the resources available to you.
+A gym can be designed for almost any living space, regardless of budget, provided you plan everything beforehand.
+The investment in a home gym can be both an accessory to your current training or a personal retreat for exercising in privacy.